elap733/NBA-Injuries-Analysis/README.md

 In order to investigate why players are missing more games in recent years, there are a few additional trends we may want to analyze.
 Here I look at the following factors:

 - _Games missed for rest each season_ - intuitively one might expect that more rest days should reduce injuries; less rest days should contribute to more injuries
-- _Player age/usage_ - how did the age distribution of players in 2017/2018 compare to prior seasons? how did the distribution of career minutes of players in 2017/2018 compare to those in prior seasons?
+- _Player age/usage_ - how did the age distribution of players in 2017/2018 compare to prior seasons?
+How did the distribution of career minutes of players in 2017/2018 compare to those in prior seasons?
-- _Schedule (number of back to back sets)_ - If players are playing more back-to-back games this could result in more injuries
+- _Schedule (number of back to back sets)_ - If players are playing more back-to-back games, this could result in more injuries
-- _Timing of injuries_ - Is when injuries occur during a season changing?
+- _Timing of injuries_ - Is the timing of when injuries occur during a season changing?

 #### Rest

 We can look at the number of games players are missing for rest each season and see how that has changed over time.
-In Figure 11 we see a dramatic increase in games missed due to rest in 2015, 2016, and 2017, relative to prior seasons.
+In Figure 11, we see a dramatic increase in games missed due to rest in 2015, 2016, and 2017, relative to prior seasons.

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_missed_games_rest.png)